MintyTrebor/MQTT4DSF/README.md

 This has only been tested on a raspberry pi running DSF from [https://github.com/gloomyandy/RepRapFirmware/wiki](https://github.com/gloomyandy/RepRapFirmware/wiki)

 Note: Currently DSFMQTT is dependant on Beta versions of DSF, and therefore much of this code is subject to change as things develop.
-Best efforts have been made, but much further optimisation is required. **Currently DSFMQTT has been tested on -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2. **
+Best efforts have been made, but much further optimisation is required. **Currently DSFMQTT has been tested on -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2.
+However it should work with any 3+ version according to the pydsfapi plugin**

 # Installation